-1. Pack in Pack Out
+1. Pack It In, Pack It Out

 Family hiking during the fall season in spearfish canyon in south dakota